lefty01/esp8266-arduino-builder-action/README.md

 # Run arduino-builder
-Github Action to run arduino-builder for sketches and see if they compile.
+Github Action to run arduino-builder for sketches.
 Used Arduino IDE version is `1.8.3`.

 ## Usage